auth0/docs/articles/connector/kerberos.md

 Depending on the location of the user the authentication flow will be different when IP ranges are set.
 Let's take Fabrikam as an example.
 Since Fabrikam uses the SaaS version of Auth0 they configured their Public IP Address (`24.12.34.56/32`) in the connection.

 Users connecting from within the building will all originate from `24.12.34.56` (as configured on the connection).
-When they authenticate, the users can follow the AD/LDAP native flow and have a seamless SSO experience.
+When they authenticate, the users can follow the AD/LDAP native flow and have a seamless <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> experience.

 ::: note
 For this to work, the network must allow the users to connect to the AD/LDAP Connector on the port configured in the `config.json` file.
 In [highly available](/connector/high-availability) deployments of the connector, the address users will be connecting to is the network load balancer in front of all connectors instances.